leecaochang/mesa-core/documents/MESA-Module.md

 ))
 ```

-This default applies **only as a fallback**: it fills `control_mode` solely when no profile at any level (entity, area, integration, or domain) declares it.
-It does not participate in the Rule A most-restrictive comparison, so an entity (or any of its scope levels) that declares `autonomous` stays `autonomous`; a restrictive default never dominates a declared value.
+This default applies **only to unprofiled entities**: it fills `control_mode` solely for an entity that has no profile at any level (entity, area, integration, or domain), matching Specification 5.8 and the control_mode precedence note in Section 4 (operators loosen an unprofiled entity via `deployment_defaults`, a profiled one via the Section 5.7 Rule A override).
+A profiled entity that simply omits `control_mode` defaults to `confirm`, never to the deployment default, so the default can never loosen a profiled entity below `confirm`.
+It does not participate in the Rule A most-restrictive comparison either, so a declared `autonomous` stays `autonomous`.
 Two practical notes for fail-closed operators:

 - `prohibited` hard-blocks only when the call is evaluated in enforced mode; in advisory mode it passes with a warning.
 Pair a `prohibited` default with enforced evaluation. (`read_only` blocks regardless of enforcement mode, but it asserts entity nature rather than policy, so `prohibited` is the better fit for "not yet granted.")
 - `control_mode` gates control (writes/service calls) only; it never gates reads. mesa-core has no blanket read-deny default, and privacy denial is role-based (`access_roles.deny_for`), not a configurable default.
 Read/visibility fail-closed remains the host's responsibility.